 Domremy – (French: Domrémy, today Domrémy-la-Pucelle in reference to Joan of Arc.)
 Domremy is a small commune in the Vosges department in Grand Est in northeastern France.
 It is the birthplace of Joan of Arc.
-In 1429 Domrémy (and neighboring Greux) was exempted from taxes “forever” by King Charles VII which was the sole request made of the king by Joan of arc when Charles asked her how he could show her his appreciation for seeing him.
-Taxes were imposed again upon Domrémy and Greux during the French Revolution and the populations has had to pay taxes ever since.
+In 1429 Domrémy (and neighboring Greux) was exempted from taxes “forever” by King Charles VII which was the sole request made of the king by Joan of Arc when Charles asked her how he could show her his appreciation for seeing him made king.
+Taxes were imposed again upon Domrémy and Greux during the French Revolution and the people have had to pay taxes again ever since.

 Meuse – (French: la Meuse.)
 The Meuse is a major European river, originating in France and flowing through Belgium and the Netherlands and draining into the North Sea.
 It has a total length of 925 km (575 miles).